lheckemann/gizmoball/docs/final-release/design.md

 - We shielded the views from having knowledge of which concrete controllers are used by introducing a `Controller` factory class.
-This class gets instantiated at the top level view and is passed down to the rest of the views.
+This class gets instantiated at the top level main class and is passed down to the the views.
 It consists of a set of methods each of which constructs a controller.
 It should be trivial to inherit from `Controller` and return custom controllers.

 - We made `Gizmo` -- which was an abstract class -- into an interface, and added `BaseGizmo` as the abstract class implementing much of the common functionality